 Siding protects your home from harsh elements, keeping your family comfortable and safe throughout the years.
 To maintain the integrity of your home, it’s essential to replace damaged siding before harm spreads and causes more expensive structural problems.

-If you’re unsure when to replace your siding, watch for these telltale signs:
+If you’re unsure when to replace your siding, watch for these 7 telltale signs:

-Warping View your home’s exterior from multiple angles, and check for siding that is no longer flat compared to adjacent panels.
+View your home’s exterior from multiple angles, and check for siding that is no longer flat compared to adjacent panels.
 This is a sign that serious damage, including rot, may be present beneath the siding materials.

-Cracking Visible cracks on any siding material provide unwanted entry points for moisture and bugs.
+Visible cracks on any siding material provide unwanted entry points for moisture and bugs.
 Inspect the depth and severity of the cracks to determine whether patchwork or siding replacement is necessary.

-Holes from insects or birds You may have a difficult time spotting a tiny insect-caused hole in your siding, but you might discover a series of carved patterns or an army of insects marching in and out of a small opening.
+You may have a difficult time spotting a tiny insect-caused hole in your siding, but you might discover a series of carved patterns or an army of insects marching in and out of a small opening.
 Holes created by birds are typically located much higher from the ground, often under eaves.

-When the time comes for you to replace your home’s siding, call on the home improvement professionals at Sears Home Services for a free in-home consultation.
+When the time comes to replace your home’s siding, call on the home improvement professionals at Sears Home Services for a free consultation.